René Lalique: Master Glassmaker and Genius of Jewelry

 He created innovative pieces for Samuel Bing’s new Paris boutique, “Maison de l’Art Nouveau” and began exhibiting his work under his own name in 1894.

-necklace in enamelled gold, diamonds and pearl.
-Signed René Lalique, France between 1899 and 1901
+Necklace in enamelled gold, diamonds and pearl, signed René Lalique, France between 1899 and 1901

-Tiara and corsage ornament, Rene Lalique, 1903 -France © Victoria and Albert Museum, London
+Tiara and corsage ornament, René Lalique, 1903 -France © Victoria and Albert Museum, London

 In 1888 he registered his own hallmark “RL” and engraved the original creations made in his name from that date onwards with his letters.